- create, enhance and make linked administrative data more accessible for research;

 To be the first to hear about new funding opportunities, please sign up to our mailing list.
 Details of any current open calls to fund research using administrative data are listed below.

-Funding opportunity: ADR UK welcomes applications for magistrates’ and Crown Court data Research Fellowships
+Funding opportunity: ADR UK welcomes applications for GRading and Admissions Data for England (GRADE) Research Fellowships

 We are accepting applications for 12-month Research Fellowships to conduct analysis using newly available GRading and Admissions Data for England (GRADE), to understand the impacts of summer 2020 awarding approaches on students and schools.

 Call for expressions of interest: Research-ready data and access funding